-Do you feel really sleepy just after eating?
-In general, this is the result of eating certain foods.
+Do you feel really sleepy after eating?
+Typically, this is the result of eating certain foods.

 If you have the opportunity, the best remedy to deal with sleepiness after eating is to take a quick nap for 10 to 15 minutes.